Sabarmati Riverfront: Residential and commercial development

+Riverfront Phase 2

+In 2019 state budget, an amount of ₹850 crore was provisioned for Phase 2.
+The Phase 2 was approved by SRFDCL in October 2020.

+Under Phase 2 of the project, the riverfront will be extended towards north, up to Indira bridge, 5.8 km on the east side and 5.2 km on the west side.
+After completion, the total length of the Riverfront will be 34 km.
+The Ahmedabad Cantonment Board gave around 13 ha land while additional 20 ha land was acquired.

+A 30 m long barrage-cum-bridge will be constructed at the cost of ₹250 crore connecting Torrent Powerhouse on the west and Sadar Bazar on the east.
+It will connect Sabarmati, Chandkheda, Motera to Hansol.
+Two additional bridges are also proposed.

+Phase 2 proposes stepped promenades, parks, roads and other public amenities.
+It also proposes residential buildings as well as commercial buildings on the reclaimed land.

 Culture

 The riverfront is featured in several Gujarati as well as Bollywood films.
 It hosts several annual events like Sabarmati Marathon, Sabarmati Cyclothon, flower shows, International Kite Festival and airshows.
 Its continuous promenade attracts runners and fitness enthusiasts.
 It also hosts trade shows, exhibitions and private wedding events.

 Criticism and controversy

 The peak discharge in the Sabarmati in August 2006 was between 260,000 and 310000 cuft/s, which caused floods that washed away hundreds of hutments.
 However, Gujarat state irrigation department measured a peak flow of 550000 cuft/s in 1973, before construction of Dharoi dam.
-So the project is criticized for lower capacity of 470000 cuft/s.
+So the project is criticised for lower capacity of 470000 cuft/s.
 There are also concerns regarding perennial status of the river as it depends on the Narmada canal for water.
+The channelisation of the river is also criticised by hydrologists and environmentalists.

 The project was delayed several times due to issues regarding relocation and rehabilitation of more than 10000 slum dwellers along the river banks.
-After petitions by activists, the Gujarat High Court intervened and ordered to stop demolition of slums until proper planning is implemented.
-The relocation and rehabilitation is completed later and faced criticism of activists for delays.
+After petitions by activists, the Gujarat High Court intervened and ordered halting demolition of slums until proper planning was implemented.
+The relocation and rehabilitation was completed later and faced criticism of activists for delays.
 Around 5000 families were relocated.